GREAT BARRIER REEF

 - 360-degree survey of sea bed on the dive site – Objective is to clearly identify the animals and plants observed in each section – (macro-algae, live coral, live coral rock, coral rubble and sand).

 - Recording of any impacts on coral being observed (i.e. coral bleaching or damage noticed).

 Possible tasks with local marine conservation organization (day 11):

 - General cleaning and maintenance of facilities, plastic sorting or filed work if available and advised by staff.

 Program and activities are subject to change at any time, without notice, even during the duration of the program.
 Changes may occur due to weather, unavailability of our partners (3rd party suppliers) or other forces of nature, beyond our control.
 We will aim to suggest a suitable alternative for any activities affected by such unforeseen changes, but no guarantees can be made.

 Payment & Cancellation policy

 - 30% deposit required to secure place ($250 is non-refundable)

-- Cancellations made 61 – 90 days will be given full-refund minus AUD$250 non-refundable deposit.
+- Cancellations made outside 61 days – full refund minus AUD$250 non-refundable deposit

 - No shows will incur 100% cancellation fee